didats/didats/README.md

 ## Didats Triadi

-I am iOS & macOS Developer since iOS 5.
-Write Swift for iOS & macOS apps, and PHP codes on the server when required to make my own API.
-Other than coding, I also enjoy making my own design interfaces.
-Currently staying in Malang, Indonesia.

-Enjoying 🚴, 🏃, and 🏓.
+I am iOS & macOS Developer since iOS was version 5.0, and start writing macOS app since macOS version 10.11.x.
+Loved coding with Swift, able to speak with PHP and a little bit Javascript and Go.
+Other than writing codes, I also enjoy designing an app with Sketch.
+Most of the app I have built designed by my own self.

+I am currently staying in Malang, Indonesia.
+1 hour distance by plane from the capital city, Jakarta.
+I do like outside activities such as 🚴 and 🏃.
+Loved Americano and Moccachino.

 ### Portfolio